6 At-Home Options When Your Drinking Is Becoming Too Much

 Low-level intervention is a useful starting point for people who drink too much.

 Some people know when they are drinking too much.
-They feel it in their bodies or notice alcohol is starting to affect their work and personal lives.
-Having that level of awareness is very fortunate because it is easier to turn things around, before life spins out of control.
+They feel it in their bodies or notice that alcohol is starting to affect their work and personal lives.
+Having that level of awareness is very fortunate because it is easier to turn things around before life spins out of control.